-Founded in Skive, Denmark in 1990 by Danish entrepreneur Martin Møller Nielsen, NAC is the world’s largest independently owned regional aircraft turboprop trading and leasing company.
+Founded in Skive, Denmark in 1990 by Danish entrepreneur Martin Møller Nielsen, NAC is the world’s largest independently owned regional aircraft leasing company.

 At its inception, NAC leased aircraft for humanitarian aid and supplies to remote areas before focusing on regional commercial airlines, chiefly in Europe and North America then throughout the Asia, South America, Middle East, Russia, and Africa.

-With Søren M. Overgaard as CEO, companies in the group are based in the Denmark, Ireland, North America and Singapore.
-Additional representatives are located in Berne, Toulouse, and London.
+With Søren M. Overgaard as CEO, the group has offices based in Denmark, Ireland, UK, Canada, US and Singapore.
+Additional representatives are located in Switzerland, France, South Africa and Hong Kong.

 NAC launched in Skive, Denmark and established itself as a reputable, skilled and reliable provider of its specialised service

 NAC moved to the second-largest airport in Billund, Denmark.
-The biggest transaction of the year was the purchase of seven ATR aircraft from Magellan.
-This was also the year we opened our office in Shannon, Ireland.
+The biggest transaction of the year was the purchase of 7 ATR aircraft from Magellan.
+This was also the year we opened our office in Shannon, Ireland

 In corporation with Kirk Kapital A/S purchased a fleet of 39 ATR 72 aircraft on lease to American Eagle.
 By this year NAC had grown its fleet to 100 aircraft.

-NAC has in 2009 obtained easa part m certification (CAMO) permitting the company to manage the continuing airworthiness of ATR and Fokker aircraft..
+In 2009 NAC obtained easa part m certification (CAMO) permitting the company to manage the continuing airworthiness of ATR and Fokker aircraft

 Our committed fleet crossed the 200 aircraft mark.
-Also this year, NAC ordered twelve Bombardier CRJ1000 NextGen Aircraft to be leased to Garuda Indonesia.
+Also this year, NAC ordered 12 Bombardier CRJ1000 NextGen Aircraft to be leased to Garuda Indonesia

 Historic order placed for 90 ATR aircraft at the Paris Airshow.
 NAC signed a loan agreement for US$230m with US investors